Markušica: Population

 There are 2 555 inhabitants, the majority of the population which are Serbs, who make up 90.10% of the population according to the 2011 population census.

 Languages

-Due to the local minority population, the Markušica municipality prescribe the use of not only Croatian as the official language, but the Serbian language and Serbian Cyrillic alphabet as well.
+Due to the local minority population, the Markušica municipality prescribes the use of not only Croatian as the official language, but the Serbian language and Serbian Cyrillic alphabet as well.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have been carried out.
+Official buildings do have Cyrillic signage, as do street signs and seals, but not traffic signs.
+Cyrillic is used most official documents, but there is a lack of Cyrillic fluency among public legal and administrative servants.
+Of all the municipalities in Croatia in which Cyrillic is co-official, it is most actively used by the administration in Markušica and Borovo.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures is legally mandated and carried out.

 Religion

 Most of the population are Serbian Orthodox that are practicing their religion in the church that was built in 1810 and re-built in 1989.

 Politics

 Joint Council of Municipalities

 The Municipality of Markušica is one of seven Serb majority member municipalities within the Joint Council of Municipalities, inter-municipal sui generis organization of ethnic Serb community in eastern Croatia established on the basis of Erdut Agreement.
-As Serb community constitute majority of the population of the municipality it is represented by 2 delegated Councillors at the Assembly of the Joint Council of Municipalities, double the number of Councilors to the number from Serb minority municipalities in Eastern Croatia.
+As Serb community constitute the majority of the population of the municipality it is represented by 2 delegated Councillors at the Assembly of the Joint Council of Municipalities, double the number of Councillors to the number from Serb minority municipalities in Eastern Croatia.